 Ready to fix your WiFi network’s speed woes

 We have tried to cover some of the most common reasons of Wi-Fi slowing down and how to fix them.
 Although there are many other reasons that could affect Wi-Fi performance, do keep this in mind and also share with us in the comments if your issue isn’t resolved.
+Also, don’t forget to check our separate article on fixing WiFi issues on Android TV.

 Furthermore, it should also be kept in mind that some ISP’s decrease bandwidth during rush hours or other specific times.
 If you face slowdowns at a particular time only, then contact your ISP for this.
 They may be able to help, otherwise you will have to change your ISP.